Variational Autoencoders for Anomalous Jet Tagging: Semi-Supervision -- OE-VAE

 \section{Semi-Supervision -- OE-VAE}

-Based on the observations presented in previous sections, the current situation is that the mass-correlation is strong for simple VAEs while the mass-decorrelated DisCo-VAE taggers have poor discrimination performance in the full test spectrum.
+Summarizing the observations presented in the previous sections, the current situation is that the mass-correlation is strong for simple VAEs while the mass-decorrelated DisCo-VAE taggers have poor discrimination performance in the full test spectrum.
 There are cases that OoD samples are even assigned higher probability than InD samples.
 This calls for novel approaches to the problem under investigation.
 When unsupervised learning might find bad minima for which not much discriminating power is enabled, semi-supervised learning may help with this situation.
-One approach which might help with gaining higher sensitivity in anomaly detection is the Outlier Exposure (OE) \cite{2018arXiv181204606H}.
+One approach which might help with gaining higher sensitivity in anomaly detection is Outlier Exposure (OE) \cite{2018arXiv181204606H}.
+We thus introduce Outlier Exposed VAE (OE-VAE) as a solution.
 By injecting some OoD samples in the training process and requiring the model to separate the exposed OoD samples from the training samples, the VAEs will learn problem-oriented heuristics to help detect general OoD anomalies.
-This Outlier Exposed VAE (OE-VAE) is similar to jointly training an auxiliary-classifier, in a pseudo-binary manner for which inliers and outliers are required to be separable.
+This approach is similar to jointly training an auxiliary-classifier, in a pseudo-binary manner for which inliers and outliers are required to be separable.

-In this tailored OE-VAE approach, we try to achieve two goals at the same time: increasing sensitivity to out-of-distribution samples, and decorrelating jet mass from the anomaly score.
-By simply exposing outliers to the VAE training, we hope to obtain a general sensitivity increase by this auxiliary task, not only to the exposed samples but also generalized to other types of anomalies.
-Another advantage of having an outlier dataset is that we thus have a handle to provide extra guidelines for our training tasks.
-A simple and useful practice is that we match the mass distribution of inlier samples and outlier samples to successfully decorrelate the jet mass.
-When asking the VAE to separate the outliers from the training set, it guides the information learned by the model.
-By matching the mass distribution in this process, information contained in jet mass that was used to help discriminate against signals is excluded from the learned representations.
+In this tailored OE-VAE approach, we try to achieve two goals at the same time: \emph{increasing sensitivity to out-of-distribution samples, and decorrelating the jet mass from the anomaly score.} By simply exposing outliers to the VAE training, we hope to obtain a general sensitivity increase by this auxiliary task, not only to the exposed samples but also generalized to other types of anomalies.
+Another advantage of having an outlier dataset is that we thus have a handle to provide extra guidelines leveraged through the outlier samples.
+A simple and useful practice is that we match the mass distribution of inlier samples and outlier samples to decorrelate the jet mass.
+When asking the VAE to separate the outliers from the training set, it guides and filters the information learned by the model.
+By matching the mass distribution in this process, information contained in the jet mass that was used to help discriminate against signals is excluded from the learned representations.
 That eventually leads to the mass decorrelation we are interested in.